HeshanKarunaratne/aws/README.md

     - ACMs are attached to ELB, CloudFront, API Gateway, EB

 • AWS Certificate Manager Private Certificate Authority
-• Amazon Cognito
+• Amazon Cognito: Decentralized managed Authentication
+    - Cognito User Pool: Allows users to sign in directly to the user pool using Web Identity Federation eg: Facebook, Google, Amazon
+    - Cognito Identity Pool:

 • AWS Identity and Access Management (IAM)
-• AWS Key Management Service (AWS KMS)
+• AWS Key Management Service (AWS KMS): Create and manage encryption keys
+    - KMS is supporting HSM(Hardware Security Model) which is tamper proof, it stores keys in memory
+    - KMS supports Symmetric(Uses 256-bit one key to encrypt and decrypt) and Asymmetric(Uses two keys: private and public, RSA key pair that is used for encryption and decryption or signing and verification, but not both)

 • AWS Secrets Manager
 • AWS Security Token Service (AWS STS)
 • AWS WAF